cyancirrus/cms_study/README.md

 - **Forecasting & Recommendations:** Use Δy/year-over-year models to generate actionable recommendations for hospitals and patients.
 - **Signal Enrichment:** Investigate external demographics, income, population density, and prior-year measures to improve predictive power.

+- colour by MSA, size, or baseline rate — often patterns pop immediately.
+- colour by hospital type